LacunaSoftware/docs/docs.en-us/articles/rest-pki/core/on-premises/logging.md

 ## Categories

 Logs are also classified into categories, which may be used to enable logs with a different minimum severity by their category.
 For instance, to enable logs with severity
-Debug or higher from categories starting with the prefix `Lacuna.RestPki` (see below the revelance of this prefix):
+Debug or higher only from categories starting with the prefix `Lacuna.RestPki` (see below the relevance of this prefix):

 ```ini
 [Logging:LogLevel]